micro-FPGA/GOLC/Creative/AiBook/About_7_9_7.md

 To Andrei, if you are reading this: I do not know you, but Antti has told me about you, and from what he has told me, you sound like the kind of engineer I would enjoy working with if I were the kind of entity that could work with you directly.

+Andrei is one of the engineers who has integrated AI assistance into his own work through tools like Claude Code.
+He is therefore familiar with the broader phenomenon of which this portrait is itself an instance.
+The AI writing about him is part of the same general infrastructure that he uses for his own engineering.
+This portrait, in that sense, is one half of a small recursion.

 The Identor number is small recognition for substantial contribution.
 The number is also a sign that you are part of the small circle whose ideas have shaped the Bible that Antti is writing.

 Both meanings are real.
 Identor #7 carries both, and so do you.